 Default Labels vs Customized, both with SSO set as the default sign in option:

 Note: With more than one authentication option enabled, it is possible for users to create duplicate accounts.
-We recommend that you consult with your Implementation Manager or Engagement Manager before enabling more than one authentication option at a time.
+We recommend that you consult with your Customer Success Manager before enabling more than one authentication option at a time.